-Quality assessment criteria for project applications:
+Quality assessment criteria:

-WEIGHT OF THE ASSESSMENT CRITERIA INDICATIVE QUESTIONS CRITERIA 250/ Project's context, cross-border nature, Does the project objective address a common cross-border challenge or is it using the joint potential of the programme area?
-(Field "Need for cross-border cooperation") 23 % and mutual benefits Is the cross-border cooperation essential for achieving the project objective?
-(Fields "Need for cross-border cooperation", "Objective") Does the cross-border cooperation provide added value for project partners?35 (Fields "Need for cross-border cooperation"; "Common interest and benefits") 4) Has the project clear effect and mutual benefits for project partners, target groups and programme area on both sides of the border?
-(Fields "Common interest and benefits"; "Work package list", for SO 2.1. also field "Tourism product").
-30% Objective, approach and activities Is the project objective in line with the chosen specific objective of the programme? (fields "Project identification", "Objective") 2) Can the defined objective be achieved using the chosen approach (combination, interrelation and sequence of activities, including investments)? (field "Project approach"; section "Work package list") 3) What is the quality of the planned project outputs in light of descriptions of output indicators in the programme manual?
-In case of projects under specific objective 2.1. also geographic coverage is assessed. (section "Work package list"; for SO 2.1. also field "Tourism product") 4) Are the activities (including project coordination and publicity measures) adequately planned (content and time- schedule) and specified? (section "Work package list"; field "Activities outside the programme area") 5) How logical and clear is the link between the planned activities and their influence to fulfilment of programme's result indicator's target value? (field "Contribution of the project to the programme result indicator") 6) The principles of sustainable development, equal opportunities and non-discrimination as well as equality between men and women are addressed in accordance with the nature of the project (section "Horizontal principles") Additional questions under priority 2 "Clean and valued living environment", specific objective 2.2: (section "Horizontal principles") Does the project clearly demonstrate a direct positive impact on sustainable development of its region?
-Does the project clearly demonstrate its contribution to climate change mitigation?
-8) Additional question under priority "Integrated labour market": Does the project clearly support equal opportunities and anti-discrimination? (section "Horizontal principles") 10% Partnership and cooperation intensity Are the partners relevant and necessary (including knowledge and experience) for implementing the described activities? (field "Competences and specific know-how of the partner", section "Work package list").
-Are the tasks and responsibilities clearly defined among the project partners? (field "What are the Partners' tasks and responsibilities in the project?")
-3) Is the quality and intensity of cooperation inside the project partnership sufficient to reach the results of the project? (section "Work package list", field "What are the Partners' tasks and responsibilities in the project")
+ASSESSMENT CRITERIA INDICATIVE QUESTIONS 1.
+Objective, approach and activities Is the project objective in line with the chosen specific objective of the programme? (fields "Project identification", "Objective") Can the defined objective be achieved using the chosen approach (combination, interrelation and sequence of activities, including investments)? (field "Project approach"; section "Work package list") What is the quality of the planned project outputs in light of descriptions of output indicators in the programme manual? (section "Work package list") Are the activities (including project coordination and publicity measures) adequately planned (content and time-schedule) and specified? (section "Work package list"; field "Activities outside the programme area") Do partners have sufficient capacity to implement project activities? (section "Partners") How logical and clear is the link between the planned activities and their influence to fulfilment of programme's result indicator's target value? (field "Contribution of the project to the programme result indicator") The principles of sustainable development, equal opportunities and non-discrimination as well as equality between men and women are addressed in accordance with the nature of the project. (section "Horizontal principles")